Emurasoft/emurasoft.github.io/en/dlg/customize/csv/index.md

 Selects the entire list.

-## Toolbar button title check box and text box
+## Toolbar button title checkbox and text box

 Specifies the title separately from the CSV format name.